April Masini: Entertainment industry executive and producer

 Los Angeles-based entertainment attorney John LaViolette of Bloom Hergott Deimer and Cook, which represents Hollywood A-list actors like Arnold Schwarzenegger and Sylvester, commented: "This is the first time that I have heard of a studio making a commitment to foster a mutually beneficial cross promotion between the film and the location where it's been shot."
-LaViolette worked in conjunction with producers April Masini and Adam Fields, who advised the State of Hawaii during the negotiation.
+LaViolette worked in conjunction with producers Masini and Adam Fields, who advised the State of Hawaii during the negotiation.
 The resulting agreement formed a relationship between Universal Studios and the Hawaii Visitors and Convention Bureau, by which Universal Studios agreed to promote the state along with the movie in exchange for funding.Blue Crush was eligible for Act 221 funding because the state law included performing arts within its definition of qualified high-tech businesses.
 As the top 2001 top beneficiary of the tax credit program, the film came under fire from critics such as David Watumull, president and CEO of Hawaii Biotech.
 Watumull argued that the law had not "contemplated the dollar amounts that are going into movies, which are then taking those dollars away from high-tech and biotech companies," adding, "I'm also not sure that the law contemplated the short-term nature of movie projects."

 However, Masini's efforts to bring film and television to Hawaii, along with the marketing, promotional, and tourism dollars they offer, continued to pay off years after the productions had left.
 In 2004, for example, Blue Crush was featured in a U.S. Department of Commerce marketing campaign to lure British travelers to America.
 Hawaii's contribution to the campaign, seen on the walls of the London underground and on street billboards, was an image from Blue Crush of a surfer catching a wave.

-In October 2002, April Masini brought a malpractice and fraud complaint against Cades Schutte, one of Hawaii's oldest and largest law firms, and Cades Schutte partner Vito Galati, claiming the firm had conspired to limit her profits in the Blue Crush deal.
+In October 2002, Masini brought a malpractice and fraud complaint against Cades Schutte, one of Hawaii's oldest and largest law firms, and Cades Schutte partner Vito Galati, claiming the firm had conspired to limit her profits in the Blue Crush deal.

+Masini was awarded the Albert Nelson Marquis Lifetime Achievement Award by Marquis Who's Who in June 2023.

+In 2024, she was featured on the cover of the annual Marquis Who's Who magazine.
+Additionally, she was awarded the 2024 Best in Media & Entertainment award by Marquis Who's Who.Masini is the founder of the American Initiative for Film Industry (AiFi), an organization established to promote the development of film and television production infrastructure.

 Personal

-April Masini was born in Fort Bragg, North Carolina, to Robert "Bob" Barry, director of Vietnam Veterans of America, and author and educator June Stride.
+Masini was born in Fort Bragg, North Carolina, to Robert Barry, director of Vietnam Veterans of America, and author and educator June Stride.
 She grew up in Clarkesville, Georgia.

-April Masini moved to New York City in 1983 to study business at Hofstra University but soon withdrew from college to pursue a career in television acting and modeling.
-She studied at The Actors Studio and performed Off-Broadway and in television pilots, commercials, and soap operas.
-In the early 1990s, she met Al Masini, to whom she was married from 1995 to 2000.
-The Masinis relocated to Hawaii in 1995, and April Masini remained there until 2001.
-She currently lives in New York City.
-Although regarded as politically conservative, she supported the 1994 and 1998 campaigns of Hawaii Governor Ben Cayetano, a Democrat, and she is socially liberal in some respects.
+Masini dropped out of college and joined the Actors Studio.
+Her first acting role was on All My Children.
+She was married to Al Masini from 1995 to 2000.
+The Masinis relocated to Hawaii.
+In 2006, Masini moved to Florida to be nearer to her mother.